kiba/Writings/fac/chp9_kerbal_space_program.md

 Their loss is my gain!
 I don't need him to build supersonic jets either.
 I want him to build rockets.
 He's just as happy to work on that.

-You know the other grant proposal.
+He did tried to propose building a rocket.
 It goes like this:

 "Frank Whittle, everyone knows that getting a rocket to work in space is impossible."

 "No, damn it!
 I am not using Dust fuels!"

-One of the other project should be to discover why dust only works in the atmosphere.
+We need a project to discover why dust only works in the atmosphere.

 **Day 349**

-Oh dear, Whittle broke into tears about Earth and how ashamed he was to forgot English.
+Oh dear, Whittle broke into tears about Earth and the lost of his English skills.
+He's relearning English withus.
 His real name isn't actually Frank Whittle.

 You know the pioneer of jet engines?
 He named himself after the British airman because he didn't know his real name.

 I found an Earthling, guys!

-The man explained his backstory as an aviator who was found wrecked to shit by a huntress chick.
+Whittle explained his backstory as an aviator who was found in an air wreck by a huntress.
 That woman is married to him.

 Twice as good!
 I got a dedicated aeronautic engineer, and a resident huntress.
 Did you know that Rin Furukawa signed a treaty with the kingdoms a while ago, granting global citizenship for huntsmen?
 I thought it was nuts giving away our sovereignity like that.
 Next thing you know, they wanted a global government!